 ||On 2nd October, during a NATO exercise in the Aegean Sea, the USS Saratoga accidentally fires two Sea Sparrow missiles at the Turkish destroyer Mauvenet.

 On the same day hundreds of inmates die during prison riots in Sao Paulo, Brazil.

-Temptations' singer Eddie Kendricks, who sang the lead vocal on the group's 1971 hit Just My Imagination (Running Away With Me) and who went on to have a solo hit in 1973 with Keep On Truckin', dies of lung cancer on 5th October.
+The Temptations' singer Eddie Kendricks, who sang the lead vocal on the group's 1971 hit Just My Imagination (Running Away With Me) and who went on to have a solo hit in 1973 with Keep On Truckin', dies of lung cancer on 5th October, aged 52.

 On Wednesday, 11th November, after five-and-a-half hours of debate, the General Synod of the Church of England votes by a margin of only two votes in favour of the ordination of women priests.

 Windsor Castle is badly damaged by fire on Friday, 20th November, after a spotlight ignites a curtain in the Private Chapel.
 It takes 250 firefighters 15 hours and 6.8 million litres of water to put out the blaze.

 On 26th November the Prime Minister, John Major, announces to the House of Commons that Queen Elizabeth II will start paying income tax in April 1993, the first time a British monarch has done so since the 1930s.

 ||64 people are injured on 3rd December when two IRA bombs explode in Manchester city centre.
 The first bomb explodes behind Kendal's department store at 8.40am.
 The second goes off an hour and 25 minutes later near the city's Anglican cathedral.